-Students must have at least a "C" in all biology and chemistry courses.
-Because of the concentration of courses in biology, chemistry, and physics, students in this major do not have to complete a minor.
+Students must have at least a "C-" in all biology and chemistry courses.
 Since entrance into physical therapy schools is very competitive, an undergraduate GPA of 3.50 or higher is commonly needed for acceptance.
-Biology may be claimed as a minor by completing 6 additional hours of 300- or 400level biology.
-Chemistry may be claimed as a minor by completing 6 additional hours of 300- or 400-level chemistry.
+To complete a biology minor, students must choose a 3-hour BY elective (300- or 400-level) in addition to minor requirements (p.
+175).
 Science cannot be claimed as a minor.